 - The Graduate School, in conjunction with the Wellbeing Service, run sessions about staying healthy during your research degree as part of the Research Skills Development Workshop series.
 At the moment, these run twice per year.
 Check the website for further details and dates.

 - You can also obtain help, support and advice if you are feeling stressed, anxious, depressed or have another ongoing mental health condition in your day-to-day life at UWE Bristol, but do not need or want to suspend your registration or apply for personal circumstances.
+A variety of support options are available 24 hours and at weekends depending on when you need help, including for urgent and serious concerns.
 This is available for all students of the University, including PGRs, from the University’s Wellbeing Service.

-Advice for staff who have concerns about a PGR’s health or wellbeing
+Advice for staff who have serious concerns about a PGR’s health or wellbeing

 The Wellbeing Service is a confidential service and is unable to discuss any information about whether a student is accessing the service unless they have the student’s consent.
-Any DoS/supervisor or other member of staff who has an urgent concern about a PGR can call the Serious Concerns line.
-Anyone call call it, including students, staff, family members and carers.
+However, any DoS/supervisor or other member of staff who has an urgent concern about a PGR can call the Serious Concerns line.
+Anyone can call this number, including students, staff, family members and carers.